Gaspard Ulliel: A Very Long Engagement, English-language films and stage debut (2004–2012)

-In 2008, he starred as François, a scientist researching black holes in the sci-fi film The Third Part of the World, directed by Eric Forestier.
+In 2008 he starred as François, a scientist researching black holes in the sci-fi film The Third Part of the World, directed by Eric Forestier.
 He also starred as Joseph, the son of Isabelle Huppert's character in Rithy Panh's drama The Sea Wall, based on the 1950 novel of the same name by Marguerite Duras.

-In 2009, Ulliel starred opposite Jean Reno in the thriller Inside Ring (also known as Ultimate Heist), directed by Laurent Tuel.
-He also portrayed the angel Xas in Niki Caro's English-language romantic drama film The Vintner's Luck, based on the 1998 novel The Vintner's Luck by Elizabeth Knox, in which he appeared opposite Jérémie Renier, Vera Farmiga, and Keisha Castle-Hughes.
-That same year, he also starred as Nathanaël in Alain Tasma's drama Ultimatum, set in 1990's Israel during Gulf War.
+In 2009 Ulliel starred opposite Jean Reno in the thriller Inside Ring (also known as Ultimate Heist), directed by Laurent Tuel.
+He also portrayed the angel Xas in Niki Caro's English-language romantic drama film The Vintner's Luck, based on the 1998 novel The Vintner's Luck by Elizabeth Knox, with Jérémie Renier, Vera Farmiga, and Keisha Castle-Hughes.
+Later that year he starred as Nathanaël in Alain Tasma's drama Ultimatum, set in 1990's Israel during the Gulf War.

-In 2010, he portrayed Henry I, Duke of Guise in Bertrand Tavernier's romance film The Princess of Montpensier, based on the 1662 novel of the same name by Madame de La Fayette.
-In 2011, he played William in Emmanuel Mouret's comedy film The Art of Love.
+In 2010 he portrayed Henry I, Duke of Guise, in Bertrand Tavernier's romance film The Princess of Montpensier, based on the 1662 novel of the same name by Madame de La Fayette.
+The following year he played William in Emmanuel Mouret's comedy film The Art of Love.

-In 2012, Ulliel made his stage debut in Que faire de Mister Sloane?, an adaptation of English author Joe Orton's 1963 play, Entertaining Mr. Sloane, in which he played the title role and was directed by Michel Fau at the Théâtre des Champs-Élysées in Paris.
-That same year, he also voiced Jack Frost in the French version of the animated film Rise of the Guardians; and played Balthazar, one of the four sons of Nicole Garcia's character in Brigitte Roüan's comedy film, A Greek Type of Problem.
+In 2012 Ulliel made his stage debut as the lead in Que faire de Mister Sloane?, an adaptation of English author Joe Orton's 1963 play Entertaining Mr. Sloane directed by Michel Fau at the Théâtre des Champs-Élysées in Paris.
+He then voiced Jack Frost in the French version of the animated film Rise of the Guardians and played Balthazar, one of the four sons of Nicole Garcia's character, in Brigitte Roüan's comedy film A Greek Type of Problem.